Asian shares mixed after tech-led rally on Wall Street - NewsBreak

 The last time the indexes mounted a bigger rally was March 16.
 Stocks have mostly struggled this year amid uncertainty over how the economy and Corporate America will be affected as the Federal Reserve moves to reverse low-interest rate policies that helped markets soar in recent years.

-Railroad giant CSX will report earnings on Wednesday, along with Tesla.
-American Airlines and Union Pacific will report their results on Thursday.
+Railroad giant CSX CSX will report earnings on Wednesday, along with Tesla TSLA.
+American Airlines AAL and Union Pacific UNP will report their results on Thursday.

 Also Wednesday, the National Association of Realtors releases its home sales report for March.